This article will guide you through completing your end of year processing (ie processing a Finalisation Event) using the STP EOFY Wizard.

 To access a year to date report that includes payroll data for ALL employees who have had events successfully lodged with the ATO use the 'Excel (YTD)' report.
 This report will include any employees that had previously been marked as final during the financial year (and did not appear in the finalisation event).
 N.B.
 If an employee's pay has not been successfully lodged with the ATO during the financial year, it will not appear in the report.

 Additionally, you may notice some warnings on the screen, as follows:

-A list and explanation of potential validation warnings can be found here.
+The warning will also contain a link to our support article detailing all potential validation warnings.
+The article can also be found here.
 All warnings must be rectified before you can proceed to the next step.
 Once fixed, you can refresh the data in this step by clicking on Actions > Refresh Data.
 Once all warnings have disappeared you can proceed to the next step.

 Clicking on 'Back' will take you to the previous screen, whilst clicking on 'Save for later' will exit you from the Wizard and save the details of the previous screen.

 This step is only applicable if you have employees with reportable FBT amounts that need to be entered.
 If this is not the case, you can click on 'Next' to proceed to the next step.